 The recruitment industry survey tracks both the average salaries awarded to people placed in permanent jobs each month, as well as average hourly rates of pay for temp/contract staff.

-Temp pay rates rise modestly
+Temp pay rates unchanged in November

 Insights for the South of England